Active Substance: everolimus

 Votubia is a medicine that contains the active substance everolimus.
 It is available as tablets (2.5, 5 and 10 mg) and as dispersible tablets (2, 3 and 5 mg).

-Votubia is used to treat the following benign (non-cancerous) tumours caused by the genetic disease tuberous sclerosis:
+Votubia is a medicine used to treat the following benign (non-cancerous) tumours caused by the genetic disease tuberous sclerosis:

 - subependymal giant cell astrocytoma (SEGA), a benign tumour of the brain, where it is used in adults and children whose brain tumour cannot be surgically removed;